Why is it important to have my bill payment information verified?

 When is the best time to order verifications of my bill payments?

 Because creditors need to evaluate credit information that they consider up to date, it is important that the AMP Credit Report and AMP Credit Score reflect what the creditor considers to be current payment history.
 This time period is usually a maximum 30 days since the last due date on your accounts for most creditors.
-You may show any payment accounts, verified or not, on your AMP Credit Report, but payment accounts with verifications over 45 days old, or that are not verified, will not be factored into your AMP Credit Score.
+You may include any payment accounts, in your AMP Credit Report, but payment accounts with verifications over 45 days old, or that are not verified, will not be factored into your AMP Credit Score.
 For this reason, you will want to place your Verification Order as close as possible to the date you plan to use it.
 Note: Be sure to allow 3-5 days for the verifications to be completed.

 What is the charge for verifying my bill payments?